kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 ## Overview

 This tutorial will guide you through making your first Godot Engine project.
-You will learn how the Godot Engine editor works, how a project is structured, and how to build a basic 2D game.
+You will learn how the Godot Engine editor works, how a project is structured, and how to build a 2D game.

 >   **Who is this for?**
 >   This project is intended to introduce the Godot Engine.
 It is assumed that you have some programming experience already.
 If you're new to programming entirely, it is recommended you start with !**LINK FOR BEGINNER PROGRAMMERS**!